Posted in: Cultural Engagement

 "Sadly, in some our churches today, ethnocentrism has trumped missionality."

 My desire for this Network is that we, as church planters, would enter into multiple contexts for the sake of seeing people come to know Christ.
 The heart of the cross is that Jesus entered into a context to make the Father’s will known to us.
-My hope for the Houston Boot Camp on May 22-23 is that we will be reminded that Jesus entered into a difficult context and experienced death to secure our life as missionaries.
+My hope is that we will be reminded that Jesus entered into a difficult context and experienced death to secure our life as missionaries.
 We, in turn, should live lives inside and outside of our immediate context to reach people for Christ’s sake regardless of our discomfort or diversity.